Life Coaching Discovery Session Questions

 After you have had a brief 'rapport-building' welcome chat, the first thing to do is briefly go over the completed pre-discovery session questions, and answer any questions they may have.

 Then go a bit deeper on what they have told you about any challenges.

-I used the next nine questions and suggestions to avoid the session going nowhere.
+I used the next five questions and suggestions to avoid the session going nowhere.
 They also provide a context that enables you to ask for a commitment and set a date in an elegant and non-confrontational way.